 To make your work in the classroom accessible and effective for as many students as possible, use planning and classroom time for the following four steps (A-D).
 These are proven effective steps that you take for ALL students.
 They fit within a larger set of 5 program steps for making adult education accessible to all (see illustration at bottom).

-A) Differentiating Activities and Planning for Accommodations
+A) Developing Activities using Universal Design and Planning for Accommodations

 Plan 5 activities to repeat with your students that will engage many different kinds of learners.
 The following two tools will help you do this.
 They contain the same information in two formats.
 Try the spreadsheet (xls) file first.
 In some cases a student with a disability will ask the program for specific accommodations in the classroom.
 The program should pass information about the students’ needs to you for use in planning before class starts.